timcdlucas/timcdlucas.github.io/_posts/2022-08-13-What_size_predictive_intervals_should_we_use.md

 A 40% prediction interval (assuming it's not presented alongside other intervals) is an odd metric that represents a high density interval that the true value probably *isn't* in (&lt;50% chance).

 Given that, here are some things to consider when chosing an interval.
-I'll use the binary decision of 80% versus 95% just to illustrate things.c And I will ignore the fact that of course we often want to use the full distribution rather than summarise a distribution as a single interval; there are so many cases where communicating a full distribution is not feasible.
+I'll use the binary decision of 80% versus 95% just to illustrate things.
+And I will ignore the fact that of course we often want to use the full distribution rather than summarise a distribution as a single interval; there are so many cases where communicating a full distribution is not feasible.
 If you can use 2 or 3 intervals, or density plots of the full distribution, do that; if you must summarise a distribution as a single interval, perhaps consider these points.